codegreencreative/laravel-samlidp/README.md

 This package allows you to implement your own Identification Provider (idP) using the SAML 2.0 standard to be used with supporting SAML 2.0 Service Providers (SP).

 Starting in version ^5.1, Laravel 9 is supported.
+Starting in version ^5.2.3, Laravel 10 is supported.

 In this version we will be allowing for Laravel ^7.0 or ^8.0.